Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: Introduction and results

-Our {\bf second main result} (Theorem \ref{AnomalyIsIntegral} below) shows that under \hyperlink{HypothesisH}{\it Hypothesis H} the 6d Wess-Zumino term \eqref{IntroductionWZTerm} is generally integral, even in its topologically twisted generalization.
-This topologically twisted/parametrized generalization of the Hopf invariant thus establishes \eqref{ConsistencyCondition} and hence proves anomaly cancellation for the 6d Wess-Zumino term of the M5-brane.
+Our {\bf second main result} (Theorem \ref{AnomalyIsIntegral} below) shows that under \hyperlink{HypothesisH}{\it Hypothesis H} the 6d Hopf-Wess-Zumino term \eqref{IntroductionWZTerm} is generally integral, even in its topologically twisted generalization.
+This topologically twisted/parametrized generalization of the Hopf invariant thus establishes \eqref{ConsistencyCondition} and hence proves in generality that the 6d Hopf-Wess-Zumino term of the M5-brane is well-defined (namely integral, level-quantized); see \eqref{SummaryDiagram} for the conclusion.

 {\bf Consequences.} We briefly highlight some consequences of and conclusions drawn from this result: